mdekermadec/ezdb/README.md

 EzDB is a easy to use mysql helper for PHP.

+Philosophy behind this project is clear: let developers focus on where they add values.

-In most project :
+In most project:
  - 90% of MySQL query are simple and boring query like SELECT * FROM table WHERE primary_key = 42.
  - The rest are more advance query with JOIN, ORDER, GROUP BY and other stuff like this

 EzDB allow you to do the first 90% of query with a simple and easy to use PHP API and let you use regular SQL for the rest.

-It is build with performance in mind and can bu used with heavy load services.
+It is build with performance in mind and is already used in many heavy load services.

 Why ?
 -------

- - SQL is not a bad language and should not avoid at all cost.
+ - SQL is not a bad language and should not be avoid at all cost.
  - Developpers are lazy and write too simple query is anoying.

 Requirement :
 -------

  - EzDB need APC
- - You must configure primary key in your mysql table
+ - You should configure primary key in your mysql table to enable object magic methods.

 Basic Usage :
 -------